 The Falcon in Hollwood - Released December 8, 1944.
 Directed by Gordon Douglas.

 The relaxed tone of the series gives it a unique quality, and there are a number of "inside jokes" which pop up from time to time.
-For example, George Sanders makes an uncredited appearance during a sequence in The Falcon in Hollywood as various extras and crew members file into the movie studio (where much of this entry in the series takes place), and George walks past the camera, making a sidelong glance at the audience and then at his actual brother Tom Conway who is behind him.
+For example, George Sanders (the earlier, original "Falcon") makes an uncredited appearance during a sequence in The Falcon in Hollywood as various extras and crew members file into the movie studio where much of this entry in the series takes place.
+George walks past the camera, making a sidelong glance at the audience and then at his actual brother Tom Conway who is behind him.
 Conway took over the job as "The Falcon" from Sanders back in 1942 in The Falcon's Brother.
-(George Sanders and Tom Conway actually were brothers, both originally named "Sanders."
-They flipped a coin to decide who got to keep their real name and who had to get a pseudonym.
-This was to prevent confusion with casting directors: Tom lost the coin toss.)
+Here's how to decode the inside joke: George Sanders and Tom Conway were actual brothers, both originally named "Sanders."
+They came to Hollywood and then flipped a coin to decide who got to keep the real name and who had to get a pseudonym.
+This strategy was to prevent confusion with casting directors: Tom lost the coin toss.

 - Beauty and the Beast - 1946

 - The Frisco Kid - 1935

 - Central Park - 1932 - Joan Blondell has trouble on her hands when she gets suckered into helping a gangster to rob a charity event.
 Though this film stars Joan and Wallace Ford, it also features the American Great Depression which is the background for the hunger and desperation that flavors the film.